dylansc/deployment_workshop/README.md

 This time we are exposing the container on port 80, so if you go to the server ip in your browser then you should be greeted with your app!

 Procedure Overview
-Create a Dockfile and .dockerignore in your local project repository.
+Create a Dockerfile and .dockerignore in your local project repository.
 Build the docker image for the project.
 Pull the mongodb docker image, run it and then link it to the project image.
 Test your project in localhost:8080.